Wemla

 5 April 2023

-You would not believe how many solo and other micro entrepreneurs miss these basic features in their email marketing, and how much you can stand out from the competition this way.
-Implement our suggestions in less than an hour!
+You would not believe how many solo and other micro entrepreneurs miss these three basic features in their email marketing, and how much you can stand out from the competition this way.
+Read these easy tips, ponder, and implement our suggestions—in less than an hour!

 It sounds unbelievable, but I have stumbled upon newsletters without any sort of greeting on top more times than I can remember.
-It definitely is a thing.
+It definitely is a thing—and both a quick and easy improvement to implement!

 If your email-service provider doesn’t help you with the code snippet to add a first name easily, just go with a hello, hi, or such.
 Anything is better than simply starting the letter with something like “So today I…” or “Yesterday someone called me about…”